Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 [GLSupportsPrecisionColors](GLSupportsPrecisionColors): 1 = Hardware can be fully trusted to rasterize
 perfect 32 bpc colors in floating point color mode without special support of
 PTB.
 0 = Needs special (slower) support from PTB to work.
-[GLSupportsFP32Shading](GLSupportsFP32Shading): 1 = All internal caculations of the GPU are done with
+[GLSupportsFP32Shading](GLSupportsFP32Shading): 1 = All internal calculations of the GPU are done with
 IEEE single precision 32 bit floating point, i.e., very accurate.
 [GPUMinorType](GPUMinorType): Numeric vendor specific gpu id.
 Chip family on [NVidia](NVidia), display
 engine revision on AMD atm. -1 if unknown.
 Subject to change without notice!